Why Did I Create This Home Learning Space?

 In the center of the board, we started with her name (because who doesn’t love to see their name).
 Next, I added some motivational and inspirational quotes for her.
 I want to keep her encouraged.
 In the center of the board, we added her weekly snapshot.

-I’m so please at how this weekly snapshot came out!
+I’m so please with how this weekly snapshot came out!
 This has saved us from meltdowns!
 When she gets her work on Friday, she’s able to break it down to a doable pace.
-It’s helped Logan a lot too since he’s still learning the calendar and has a visual of the days of the week.
+It’s helped Logan a lot, too, since he’s still learning the calendar and has a visual of the days of the week.